 In April 1986, five thousand mourners followed the hearse carrying Simone de Beauvoir's coffin down the streets of Montparnasse.
 Her ashes were placed in the grave that contained Sartre's.

-The article is based on a reading of Hazel Rowley’s Tete-aTete: The Lives and Loves of Simone de Beauvoir and Jean-Paul Sartre, a Chatto & Windus publication.
+The article is based on a reading of Hazel Rowley's Tete-aTete: The Lives and Loves of Simone de Beauvoir and Jean-Paul Sartre, a Chatto and Windus publication.